-Young person Ethan visited FCA Central Services with his mum who has been fostering with FCA for over five years.
+Young person, Ethan visited FCA Central Services with his mum who has been fostering with FCA for over five years.
 Whilst here, he wrote a blog about his experience of being part of a fostering family.

-Hi my name is Ethan, I am 18, a keen mountain biker and enjoy going to the gym.
+Hi, my name is Ethan, I am 18, a keen mountain biker and enjoy going to the gym.
 My mum has been a foster parent with FCA South Western for four and half years.
 I have always known my mum wanted to be a foster parent as she likes looking after people.

-When I am older I want be a foster parent or do something in this area such as social work or support work.
+When I am older I want to be a foster parent or do something in this area such as social work or support work.
 I like to see the positive impact and how this changes young people’s lives for the better.

-My perception of unaccompanied asylum seeking children has changed.
+My perception of unaccompanied asylum-seeking children has changed.
 The young people that come to the UK are not just here for jobs, health care and benefits they have no choice, and if they are they have been sent by their parents.
 The media exaggerates the truth.
-In my opinion the young people that lived with us would rather be at home with their own families.
+In my opinion, the young people that lived with us would rather be at home with their own families.
 But as fostering family we do the best we can to make them feel comfortable and cared for.

 I would like to set up a group for birth children who are part fostering families.
 I don’t really have any contact with young people in the same situation so it would be good to meet and make a network to chat and offer help and support.
 I am hoping to do this soon.